sjbylo/misc/ocp-install/Installation-of-OpenShift-Container-Platform-3.5-into-a-single-All-in-one-VM-Steve-Bylo-Red-Hat.md

 MY_DEV=/dev/sdb
 ```

-Ensure ssh works inside the VM using the VM's hostname by setting up the ssh keys (see Appendix 2 for help)
+Ensure ssh works inside the VM using the VM's hostname by setting up the ssh keys (see Appendix II for help)

 ```
 ssh $SSH_USER@`hostname` id